 unsurprisingly in 2008 the wheels started to fall off.
-I was plagued with injuries and my body was in bits, I had to take a step back and realised that I needed to take a different tac.
+I was plagued with injuries and my body was in bits, I had to take a step back and realised that I needed to take a different approach.

-Besides running the gym, my biggest passion in life is sport climbing.
+Away from the gym, my biggest passion in life is sport climbing.
 My happy place is a day spent at Malham Cove in North Yorkshire working on my latest project.

 As co-owner of the gym since we began in 2014, we had a simple goal of creating a positive, forward thinking and supportive training environment!
 6 years on and we have worked hard to fine tune our delivery of programming to small group classes and ensured that we focus on delivering the best possible coaching day in and day out.
 I’m very excited about how we are positively influencing the way our members approach their training, both physically and mentally.